 - Profess with boldness their belief in God the Father, in Jesus Christ, and in the Holy Spirit (the Trinity)

 Confirmation is an act of the Holy Spirit, working in and through the church.
 It is the Spirit that leads the youth to make a profession of faith and empowers them to live as disciples of Jesus Christ.
-We encourage our Pathfinders to be active and committed participants in the Pathfinders/Confirmation program and with the guidance of the Holy Spirit to make their own decision to follow Jesus Christ.
+We encourage our Confirmands to be active and committed participants and – with the guidance of the Holy Spirit – to make their own decision to follow Jesus Christ.

 Confirmation is not a graduation exercise, in which a person goes to class, learns church doctrine and graduates into full membership in the church.
 Confirmation is a continuation of our faith journey, a journey begun at our baptism, and our covenant relationship with the church – not an end unto itself.
 Confirmation is a lifelong journey!